VagnerNerves/boardingpass-boracodar/README.md

   <img alt="Boarding Pass" title="Boarding Pass" src="./.github/logoboardingpass.svg" />
 </h1>

-I developed the Boarding Pass, where I developed the layout and added the functionality to generate QRCode according to data passed from the boarding pass.
+I developed the Boarding Pass in React Native, where I developed the layout and added the functionality to generate QRCode according to data passed from the boarding pass.

 ## 🎥 Implementation Video